 Turn Initiation and Carving– The hybrid camber design makes the Highlife a fun board to bomb hills and lay into some really fun carves.
 You have to work for it a little but to us, the return on a carve was worth it.
 Short radius turns are better than you would think but it’s a pretty stiff board.
 Wide radius to deep carving turns is a treat and what this board is made for.
 There is a lively feel that most boards in Rides line don’t have that makes turning a lot more fun than it’s little brother the Ride Berzerker.

 Speed: Ride makes fast boards and even their park boards have more of a damp feel than some all mountain boards in other lines.
 The Highlife is ultra damp like all ride all mountain to freeride boards but at the same time still lively and fun.
 It will make a ballsy rider push it more and a more cautious rider comfortable at higher speeds than they are use to.

-Uneven Terrain: It’s not the easiest but for this flex it’s pretty good.
-Ride has the ability to make a board that absorbs low speed chatter in bumpy snow very well and the Highlife UL does a very good job helping you negotiate the end of a crowded day where moguls are starting form because of all the tracks.
-It’s pretty easy going over it to for a board of this type and it shields your body like good shocks do for cars.
+Uneven Terrain: It’s not the easiest but for this flex, it’s pretty good.
+Ride has the ability to make a board that absorbs low-speed chatter in bumpy snow very well and the Highlife UL does a very good job helping you negotiate the end of a crowded day where moguls are starting from because of all the tracks.
+It’s pretty easy going over it too for a board of this type and it shields your body like good shocks do for cars.